-When ready to cook the turkey, take it out of the fridge and set on the counter for an hour before cooking.
-This allows the turkey to come to room temperature.
+Set turkey on the counter for an hour before cooking to come to room temperature.

 Preheat oven to 450 degrees F. Move baking rack to the bottom third of the oven.

-While turkey comes to room temperature, take the rack out of the roasting pan, setting turkey on a rimmed baking sheet.
+While turkey comes to room temperature, take the rack out of the roasting pan and set turkey on a rimmed baking sheet.
 Clean and dry the roasting pan – the juices accumulated overnight will make the pan dripping gravy much too salty.

 To the clean, dry roasting pan bottom, add 1 quartered onion, the garlic, carrots, and celery.
-Set the turkey back into the roasting pan.
+Set the turkey back into the roasting pan breast side up.
 Push a mix of onions and oranges into the cavity.
 Set remaining onions and 2 orange wedges in the bottom of the roasting pan.
-To truss the turkey wrap cotton twine around the breast of the bird to tie the wings close to the sides.
+To truss the turkey, wrap cotton twine around the breast of the bird to tie the wings close to the sides.
 Tie the drumsticks together.
 Finally, brush the turkey all over with the olive oil and add the white wine to the bottom of the pan.

 Roast 20 - 40 minutes, or until the bird is nice and golden.
-Turn heat down to 350 degrees F, and cook the turkey until the internal temperature (measured by a thermometer inserted where the thigh meets the breast and again in the thickest part of the breast) hits 165 degrees F. I like to check the turkey every half hour, but there's no need to take the temperature until the 2 hour mark.
+Turn heat down to 350 degrees F, and cook the turkey until the internal temperature (measured with a thermometer inserted where the thigh meets the breast, and again in the thickest part of the breast) hits 165 degrees F. I like to check the turkey every half hour starting at the 2 hour mark.
 If the breast or wings start to brown too much, add a foil tent over the turkey.
 Refrain from basting the bird – the skin will crisp and brown perfectly just as it is.

 When the internal temp is at 165 degrees F, after about 3 - 4 hours total, set the bird on a carving board and rest, tented with foil, for 30 minutes.